-Chapter Contents Chapter 8 Describes how to use host-based minimerge (HBMM) to shorten the time of a merge operation.
+Chapter Contents Chapter 6 Describes how the copy and merge operations maintain data consistency and availability during changes in shadow set membership.
+Chapter 7 Describes how the minicopy operation can be used, in a carefully controlled environment, to reduce the time required for a member to be returned to a shadow set.
+Typically, the member is removed for backing up data.
+Chapter 8 Describes how to use host-based minimerge (HBMM) to shorten the time of a merge operation.
 Chapter 9 Describes how to perform system management tasks on shadow sets, including performing backup and upgrade operations, performing shadowing operations in OpenVMS Cluster systems, and handling crash dumps on the shadow set.
 Chapter 10 Includes helpful information and guidelines for achieving better performance from shadow sets.
 Appendix A Lists messages related to volume shadowing that are returned by the Mount utility and the VOLPROC, shadow server, and OPCOM facilities.

-3. Related Documents
+4. Related Documents